Ocala, FL Wheelchair Accessible Trails and Maps

 FL 2.5 mi Asphalt

-Connecting the university town of Gainesville with rural Hawthorne, this 16.5-mile trail makes for a great day trip, complete with a hill or two and plenty of wildlife.
-While the path roughly...
+Overview Connecting the university town of Gainesville with rural Hawthorne, the 17.1-mile Gainesville-Hawthorne State Park Trail makes for a great day trip, complete with a hill or two and plenty...

-The General James A. Van Fleet State Trail runs 29 miles through some of Florida's most scenic rural landscape.
-If you are looking to immerse yourself in wetlands and wildlife, it will not disappoint;...
+Overview The General James A. Van Fleet State Trail runs for 29 miles between Mabel and Polk City through some of Florida’s most scenic rural landscapes.
+At least one-third of the trail passes...

 FL 29 mi Asphalt

-The Good Neighbor Trail runs for just over 10 miles from Brooksville to the Withlacoochee State Forest in western Florida, following the route of the former Florida Southern Railroad Line.
-The...
+Overview The Good Neighbor Trail runs for 10 miles between Brooksville and Withlacoochee State Forest, following the former Florida Southern Railroad Line.
+The paved path offers a scenic,...

 The Marjorie Harris Carr Cross-Florida Greenway is on a mission to create a non-motorized conduit stretching 110 miles from the Gulf of Mexico to St. John’s River in Palatka.
 The corridor showcases...